 Who Should Use What

-If you use Grafana — the choice is obvious. mcp-grafana is the best BI MCP server available.
-It covers dashboards, data querying, alerting, incidents, and admin in one server, with separate Loki and Tempo servers for deep observability.
+If you use Grafana — mcp-grafana is the best BI MCP server available.
+70+ tools cover dashboards, data querying, alerting, incidents, and admin, with separate Loki and Tempo servers for deep observability.
+New: try the hosted remote MCP server at mcp.grafana.com/mcp for zero-install access, or gcx CLI for editor integration.

 If you’re in the Microsoft ecosystem — install both Power BI servers.
 Use Modeling for development, Remote for querying.
 The Copilot-powered DAX generation in the Remote server is genuinely useful for non-technical users.

-If you use Tableau — the official server is polished and easy to install.
+If you use Tableau — the official server is polished and easy to install at v1.18.5 with 33 releases.
 The Claude Desktop Extension is a nice touch.
 Just know that it’s more read-oriented than the Grafana or Power BI servers.

 Bottom Line